wavelens/gradient/README.md

 ### Web Interface

 > [!NOTE]
-> The web interface is currently in development.
+> The web interface is currently under heavy development.

 The web interface is the primary way to interact with Gradient.
 It also just uses the API.
+Registration is at `/account/register`.

 ### CLI